Acupuncture for ACC injuries

 If the injury has not yet been registered with ACC, you can get that sorted through your GP or physiotherapist.
 At the time of writing this article, you can get your injury registered a free of charge at your local White Cross Healthcare clinic.

-Under the current legislation, acupuncturists are not allowed to register ACC injuries.
+Under the current legislation, acupuncturists are not allowed to lodge new ACC claims, the situation may change soon, as the industry is about to be regulated.

 What ACC doesn’t cover